MozillaItalia/Mozilla-Italia-l10n-guide/en/1-Translation_Best_Practices.md

 No: Ladies and gentlemen, we have a winner**!!!!**

 ### Apostrophe
 The “straight”, also called typewriter apostrophe `'`, is the more accessible apostrophe mark on the keyboard.
-Still, it is used in several codes such as HTML and may be misinterpreted as code during elaboration, causing errors.
+Still, it is used in several codes such as HTML and may be misinterpreted as code during elaboration, resulting in errors.

 It is instead advised to use in normal text the “curly” or typographic apostrophe `’` (`U+2019` in Unicode).
 By the way, the typographic apostrophe also serves as the right single quotation mark.